srinivasb154/CatalogBackEndSpringBoot/README.md

 Note: Following are the features which will be implemnetd in future version.
 1. Ability to create different channels
-2. Publish the product catalogs into various channels with different requirements
+2. Publish the product catalogs across various channels with different requirements
 3. Auto classification of products based on configured criteria
 4. Docker containerization for Spring Boot and PostgreSQL

+### **Key Highlights**
+- Developed modular backend services with REST APIs for scalability and performance.
+- Built dynamic, user-friendly frontends to handle catalog interactions using Angular and React.
+- Leveraged relational (PostgreSQL) and NoSQL (MongoDB) databases for flexibility in data storage.
+- Demonstrated full-stack expertise by designing, implementing, and deploying two parallel technology stacks.

 ---